top of page

 All of these problems were discovered and resolved in a specific case as early as 1841 (there are probably examples many years before this).
 It was realised that not standardising the specification of nuts and bolts caused endless problems, and so Whitworth standardised their design in Britain during the industrial revolution.

 Poor Quality.
 Many products are deliberately made to poor quality, either to be cheap, because they are disposable, or because the life expectation of the product, on the part of the buyer, is short.
 There is another even more insidious reason for poor quality, and that is because manufacturers deliberately design products to fail after a period time, so that you have to go back to them and buy another one.
-We estimate the costs of replacing poor quality products runs into $trillions in the world economy.
-Many products can with a little extra cost be made to last indefinitely.
+We estimate the costs of replacing poor quality products possibly runs into $trillions in the world economy.
+Many products can with moderate extra cost be made to last indefinitely.

 Our Policy - How it resolves the issues and achieves the aims.